-This review is for the early prototype version of #notPOGs (official name TBA) that debuted at PAX Unplugged 2018.
+This review is for the early prototype version of POG Throne that debuted at PAX Unplugged 2018.

 It started in September as an inside joke on Facebook.
 But at some point, the joke took a life of its own.
 For some, the best game at PAX Unplugged didn’t involve meeples, tiny wooden cubes, cards, dice, or boards.
 Instead it involved slamming hard plastic discs at stacks of thinner cardboard discs in an attempt to flip them over.
 Sound familiar?
 If you said, “That sounds suspiciously like POGs…” well, you’d be wrong.
-It’s #notPOGs, and it’s super fun.
+Kind of.
+It’s POG Throne, and it’s super fun.

-Manny Trembley, artist and co-designer for Dice Throne, teased the game to his fans for months before finally debuting a prototype at PAX. #notPOGs (unofficial name—still waiting on the reveal of the official name) takes the basic premise of POGs, the collectible game us 90s kids remember fondly from our youth, and adds a thin layer of complexity and strategy, transforming the game into one that hits all the right nerdy buttons: competitiveness, nostalgia, dexterity, sweet art… and chucking things.
+Manny Trembley, artist and co-designer for Dice Throne, teased the game to his fans for months before finally debuting a prototype at PAX.
+POG Throne (originally codenamed #notPOGs) takes the basic premise of POGs, the collectible game us 90s kids remember fondly from our youth, and adds a thin layer of complexity and strategy, transforming the game into one that hits all the right nerdy buttons: competitiveness, nostalgia, dexterity, sweet art… and chucking things.
 Lots of chucking things at other things.
 How often do we as adults get complete freedom to chuck things with wild abandon?

 Unlike POGs, #notPOGs is #notcollectible.
 Instead, each player takes a stack of identical discs corresponding to one of the heroes from Dice Throne, which represents that hero’s hit points (HP).
 Players take turns throwing their “hero” (what we called a “slammer” back in our POG days) at their opponent’s stack of discs, and each disc that flips over represents a loss of 1 HP.
 In addition, the player chooses either an “active” or “passive” ability for their chosen character.
 The passive abilities are simple: they automatically activate each turn.
 “Heal 1 HP at the beginning of your turn,” by returning a disc to your stack, for example.